tomaszoczkowicz/FileChecker/README.md

 # FileChecker

-App created for production management in OknoPlus.
+App created for production management in a window manufacturing company.

 ## Table of contents
 * [General info](#general-info)